doctrine/mongodb-odm/UPGRADE-1.3.md

  * The `timeout` option in the `odm:schema:create` and `odm:schema:update`
    commands was deprecated and will be dropped in 2.0.
 Use the `maxTimeMs` option instead.
+ * The `indexOptions` argument in the `ensureSharding` and `ensureDocumentSharding` methods was deprecated and will be dropped in 2.0.